explosion/cython-blis/README.rst

     5.21 seconds

+These figures refer to performance on a Dell XPS 13 i7-7500U.
 Running the same benchmark on a 2015 Macbook Air gives:

 .. code:: bash